serialphotog/hackeradam.com/content/faq.md

 ## Where is this Site Hosted?

 Currently, this is a completely static website that is hosted by [Cloudflare Pages](https://pages.cloudflare.com/).
 There's a lot that I could say about Cloudflare, but I'll save that for a future blog post.
-Suffice it to say that I intend to move this site off of Cloudflare's infrastructure when I get the free time to do so.
+Suffice it to say that I intend to move this site off of Cloudflare's infrastructure if I ever get bored enough to be bothered to do it.

 ## Is This a WordPress Site?